 Audiences become truly powerful when third-party data is appended for deeper insights or third-party data is used to create additional, look-alike audiences.

 Not everything you put out on social is going to work so remember to keep testing, listening to your audiences and continually measure results.
-Social marketing isn’t going away anytime soon so now is the time to optimize your strategies and start reaping the benefits.
+Social media advertising continues to grow in importance – now is the time to optimize your strategies and start reaping the benefits.